lantoli/terraform-provider-lantoli/docs/data-sources/advanced_clusters.md

 ### replication_specs

+* `id` - **(DEPRECATED)** Unique identifer of the replication document for a zone in a Global Cluster.
+This value corresponds to the legacy sharding schema (no independent shard scaling) and is different from the Shard ID you may see in the Atlas UI.
+This value is not populated (empty string) when a sharded cluster has independently scaled shards.
+* `external_id` - Unique 24-hexadecimal digit string that identifies the replication object for a shard in a Cluster.
+This value corresponds to Shard ID displayed in the UI.
+When using old sharding configuration (replication spec with `num_shards` greater than 1) this value is not populated.
 * `num_shards` - Provide this value if you set a `cluster_type` of SHARDED or GEOSHARDED. **(DEPRECATED.)** To learn more, see the [Migration Guide](../guides/1.18.0-upgrade-guide.html.markdown) for more details.
 * `region_configs` - Configuration for the hardware specifications for nodes set for a given regionEach `region_configs` object describes the region's priority in elections and the number and type of MongoDB nodes that Atlas deploys to the region.
 Each `region_configs` object must have either an `analytics_specs` object, `electable_specs` object, or `read_only_specs` object.
 See [below](#region_configs)
 *  `container_id` - A key-value map of the Network Peering Container ID(s) for the configuration specified in `region_configs`.
 The Container ID is the id of the container either created programmatically by the user before any clusters existed in a project or when the first cluster in the region (AWS/Azure) or project (GCP) was created.
 The syntax is `"providerName:regionName" = "containerId"`.
 Example `AWS:US_EAST_1" = "61e0797dde08fb498ca11a71`.